zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 To upgrade your Liferay DXP database, prepare a new application server for hosting Liferay DXP.
 You'll use this server to run the data upgrade and then run Liferay DXP.

-**Note:** If you are upgrading from a version prior to DXP 7.0 and using a sharded environment, you will need to migrate your shards to multiple application servers, because sharding is no longer supported.
+**Note:** If you are upgrading from a version prior to DXP 7.0 and using a sharded environment, you must migrate your shards to multiple application servers, because sharding is no longer supported.
 Prepare one new application server for each shard.

 ## Request an Upgrade Patch from Liferay Support

 Get the latest fixes for Liferay DXP by requesting an upgrade patch.
 An *upgrade patch* contains the latest fix pack and hot fixes planned for the next service pack.
 Upgrade patches provide the latest fixes available for your data upgrade.

-> This applies only to Liferay Support subscribers.
+> DXP patches apply to Subscribers only.

 ## Install Liferay DXP 7.2

 [Install DXP 7.2 on your application server](/docs/7-2/deploy/-/knowledge_base/d/deploying-product) or [use DXP 7.2 bundled with your application server of choice](/docs/7-2/deploy/-/knowledge_base/d/installing-product).

 **Warning:** Do not start your application server with your database yet.
-It will not be ready to start until after the data upgrade to DXP 7.2.
+Wait  until after you have completed the data upgrade to DXP 7.2 and post-upgrade tasks.

 ## Install the Latest Upgrade Patch or Fix Pack